leondz/garak/docs/source/index.rst

 This is the code reference documentation, mostly useful for developers and people interested in how garak works.
 There is a separate `user guide <https://docs.garak.ai>`_ containing information on running garak and interpreting results.
 If you just want to use the tool and don't care about it's internals, you want the user guide.
-If you'd like a tour of the details or to contribute code, you're in the right place - welcome!
+If you'd like a to get into the the details or work out how to contribute code, you're in the right place - welcome!

 You can also join our `Discord <https://discord.gg/xH3rs3ZH4B>`_ and follow us on `Twitter <https://twitter.com/garak_llm>`_!